7 Press Release Hacks to Get Your News Noticed

 If you’re the leader of a smaller firm and plan to speak with everyone who responds to your release personally, this approach is totally fine.
 On the other hand, top executives or principals shouldn’t include personal contact information if they can’t afford to have their phones ringing off the hook with press inquiries.

-In larger organizations, it’s always better to list a dedicated contact person such as a marketing director or outreach coordinator.
+In larger organisations, it’s always better to list a dedicated contact person such as a marketing director or outreach coordinator.
 If necessary, that person can always make higher-ups available for interviews or comments.

 6. Use Quotes to Your Advantage